Who is DIRTYFISH?

 Nina Alice Miller

 Jeffrey Neuman is an award-winning playwright whose work has been performed at theaters and festivals across the United States, Australia and the United Kingdom.
 His plays have been produced and/or developed by Emerging Artists Theatre Company, Denver Center Theater Company, Edinburgh Fringe, Edge Theater Company, FUSION Theatre Company and the Samuel French Off Off Broadway Festival, among many others.
-His first publication, Modern Goddesses: Two Short Plays of Mythic Proportions, is available for licensing and performance from JAC Publishing & Promotions.
-Jeffrey is a 2012 Heideman Award Finalist, cofounder of Colorado’s Rough Draught Playwrights, Director of Literary Development for Benchmark Theatre, an inaugural fellow in the Denver Center Theatre Company's Playwrights' Group, and an active member of the Dramatists Guild of America.
+Jeffrey is a 2012 Heideman Award Finalist, cofounder of Colorado’s Rough Draught Playwrights, Director of Literary Development for Benchmark Theatre, an inaugural fellow in the Denver Center Theatre Company's Playwrights' Group, and Colorado's Regional Ambassador for the Dramatists Guild of America.
 Outside of theater, Jeffrey is the Literary Director for Pen & Podium, one of America's most esteemed and respected literary series. www.theaterbyjeff.com.